Punjab Board of Investment and Trade

 Punjab Board of Investment & Trade (PBIT) is the trade and investment promotion agency in Punjab, Pakistan, working autonomously under the Industries, commerce, and investment department.
 It is a member of the Steering Committee and a Director for South Asia of the World Association of Investment Promotion Agencies (WAIPA).

 Background

 Punjab Board of Investment & Trade (PBIT) was established in 2009 by Salmaan Taseer, the governor of Punjab.
 The first vice chairman and CEO was Haroon Khawaja.
-PBIT is a government-owned company that is run and managed by a Board of Directors (BOD) composed of members from the government and the private sector.
+PBIT is a government-owned company that is operated and managed by a Board of Directors (BOD) composed of members from the government and the private sector.